ivipsourcecode/dxslam/README.md

 # DXSLAM
-This is the offline version of dxslam,online version is here!We developer this program base on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)
+This is the offline version of dxslam,online version is here!We develop this program base on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

 # 1. Prerequisites
 We have tested the library in **Ubuntu 16.04**and **18.04**, but it should be easy to compile in other platforms.